ipa320/RosTooling/docu/CodeGeneration.md

 ### From ROS model

 As complement to the option of extract automatically models from source code, the tooling supports complementary the opposite direction: the generation of code from ROS models.
-As this step is optional, it will not be performed automatically and the user have to trigger it by a right clicking a right click on the ROS model file (*.ros).
+As this step is optional, it will not be performed automatically and the user have to trigger it by a right click on the ROS model file (*.ros).
 The function offer two possibilities: generate ROS1 or ROS2 code.

 ![alt text](images/generate_roscode.png)